-Theories, as said above, are the most basic layer of abstraction in Isabelle.
-They record information about definitions, syntax declarations, axioms, theorems and much more.
+Theories, as said above, are a basic layer of abstraction in Isabelle.
+They contain definitions, syntax declarations, axioms, theorems and much more.
 For example, if a definition is made, it must be stored in a theory in order to be usable later on.
 Similar with proofs: once a proof is finished, the proved theorem needs to be stored in the theorem database of the theory in order to be usable.
 All relevant data of a theory can be queried with the Isabelle command print\theory.